Phantasmagoria: Robertson

 After discovering that he could put the magic lantern on wheels to create either a moving image or one that increased and decreased in size, Robertson moved his show.
 He sited his entertainment in the abandoned cloisters kitchen of a Capuchin convent (which he decorated to resemble a subterranean chapel) near the Place Vendôme.
 He staged hauntings, using several lanterns, special sound effects and the eerie atmosphere of the tomb.
 This show lasted for six years, mainly because of the appeal of the supernatural to Parisians who were dealing with the upheavals as a result of the French Revolution.
 Robertson mainly used images surrounded by black in order to create the illusion of free-floating ghosts.
 He also would use multiple projectors, set up in different locations throughout the venue, in order to place the ghosts in environments.
 For instance, one of his first phantasmagoria shows displayed a lightning-filled sky with both ghosts and skeletons receding and approaching the audience.
 In order to add to the horror, Robertson and his assistants would sometimes create voices for the phantoms.
 Often, the audience forgot that these were tricks and were completely terrified:

 In fact, many people were so convinced of the reality of his shows that police temporarily halted the proceedings, believing that Robertson had the power to bring Louis XVI back to life.
-Once the show was back, Robertson was exposed to the law again, this time in the form of a lawsuit against his former assistants who had started their own phantasmagoria shows using his techniques.
-It was this lawsuit in 1799 in which Robertson was required to reveal his secrets to the public and magic lantern shows popped up across Europe and in the United States shortly after, though many were not as elaborate as Robertson's.